joezuntz/cosmosis-doc/usage/tutorials/tutorial1.rst

 Tutorial 1: Computing a single cosmology likelihood
 ---------------------------------------------------

-This tutorial uses the CosmoSIS standard library, and the demos in it, to show you how to compute a likelihood using CosmoSIS.
+This tutorial uses the CosmoSIS standard library, and an example in it, to show you how to compute a likelihood using CosmoSIS.